 Looking North West

 Black Edge/ Binn Edge above Marsden

 Started 09:45, finished 19:50

-The only difference in the actual route, was taking a descent Northwards via Colne Valley Circular Walk instead of down to the weirs,
+The above was the planned route, the only difference in the actual route, was taking a descent Northwards via Colne Valley Circular Walk instead of down to the weirs,